foc-me/local-indexed/readme.md

     abort current transaction

-    upgrade is essentially a transaction could be abort in action
+    `LDBIndexed.upgrade()` is essentially a transaction that supports rollback operations

     ```javascript
     import localIndexed from "@focme/local-indexed"